VPRLab/BlkVulnReport/README.md

-# BS VulnReport
+# Blockchain Vulnerabilities Reported by VPRLab

-A Summary of Vulnerabilities Found in the BlockScope NDSS'23 Paper
+## A Summary of Vulnerabilities Found in the BlockScope NDSS'23 Paper

 We used this anonymous link, https://tinyurl.com/block-scope, when we submitted the paper.